Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-11-ai-and-conway.md

 Software will still mirror how the organization communicates.
 The difference is that communication increasingly flows through people, AI agents, platforms, and shared knowledge.

-Architecture documentation, decision records, capability maps, and operating models are therefore no longer passive artefacts.
+Architecture documentation, decision records, and capability maps are therefore no longer passive artefacts.
 They actively shape how both humans and AI understand the enterprise.

 Perhaps AI does not change Conway's Law.